gofiber/docs/blog/2026-02-19-fiber-v3-adapter-pattern.md

 ## The Migration Problem This Solves

+For a deep dive into the Express-style `Req`/`Res` handler pattern specifically, see [Express-Style Handlers in Go](/blog/fiber-v3-express-style-handlers).
+This post focuses on the broader handler compatibility model and migration strategy.

 Most teams do not start from a greenfield codebase.
 They have `net/http` handlers written years ago, `fasthttp` handlers from performance-critical paths, middleware contracts in various styles, and helper functions that mix handler signatures.

 Before this compatibility model, migration usually meant one of two painful paths: